lovethedrake/prototype/README.md

 Drake __pipelines__ are _instantiations_ of the Drake Pipeline Specification and are composed of one or more __stages__ which are executed _in sequence_.
-Stages, in turn, are composed of __targets__, which _may_ be executed concurrently.
+Stages, in turn, are composed of __jobs__, which _may_ be executed concurrently.
-During pipeline execution, all targets in a given stage must complete before that stage can be considered complete and the subsequent stage can begin.
+During pipeline execution, all jobs in a given stage must complete before that stage can be considered complete and the subsequent stage can begin.

-Targets are the fundamental building blocks of a Drake pipeline.
-A simple target pairs OCI container configuration with a command to execute inside that container.
+Jobs are the fundamental building blocks of a Drake pipeline.
+A simple job pairs OCI container configuration with a command to execute inside that container.
 Commands may be of arbitrary complexity-- often, they may invoke a shell script.
-Complex targets composed of multiple containers that are networked together are also possible.
+Complex jobs composed of multiple containers that are networked together are also possible.

-For examples of Drake targets and pipelines, refer to this repository's own `Drakefile.yaml`.
+For examples of Drake jobs and pipelines, refer to this repository's own `Drakefile.yaml`.

 ### `drake`